-Let me give you an example to better understand this strategy.
+Guests are most likely to book for shorter durations when booking at the last minute.
+Let me give you an example to better understand this setting.
 In the image used below, we have set the next seven days to have a 1-night minimum requirement for weekdays and 2-nights for weekends.
 This can greatly increase the chances of getting last-minute bookings that tend to be shorter.
 You can specify up to 3 last-minute min-night rules.

-8. Far-Out Bookings
+4. Far-Out Bookings

 When guests are booking vacation rentals quite in advance, they usually plan to stay for a longer period.
 This is useful for filling up your calendar with longer bookings far out and allows a regular 2 or the 3-night minimum in the main booking window (depending on your location).

-- Next, head to the “Stay Restrictions” tab.
+2. Next, head to the “Stay Restrictions” tab.

-- Once you toggle on the “Minimum Stay Update” option, a larger menu will open up.
+3. Once you toggle on the “Minimum Stay Update” option, a larger menu will open up.

-Select a minimum-stay profile:
+Select a minimum-stay profile

 There are two sub-options available here:

 - With this option, you can enter custom values.

-Minimum Stay for Last Minute Bookings: This option allows you to set minimum stay restrictions when the guest is booking your rental at the last minute.
+This option allows you to set Minimum Stay Restrictions when the guest is booking your rental at the last minute.

-Minimum Stay for Far-Out Bookings: Minimum Stay for Far-Out bookings allows you to specify the minimum night’s length and how far out this should be active.
+Minimum Stay for Far-Out bookings allows you to specify the minimum night’s length and how far out this should be active.
 You can specify up to 3 last min-night rules (you can anticipate all the likely scenarios and have rules or that, how cool is that!).

-Minimum Stay for Orphan Bookings: You get a few different options in the drop-down menu (each of these is activated only if the min-stay setting needs to be reduced to accommodate a booking):
+You get few different options in the drop-down menu (each of these is activated only if the min-stay setting needs to be reduced to accommodate a booking):